ddnexus/pagy/docs/how-to.md

 If you don't have strict requirements but still need to give the user total feedback and control on the page to display, then consider the `pagy*_combo_nav_js` helpers.
 They are faster and lighter, and even more when the `oj` gem is available.
 That gives you the best performance with nav info and UI _(48x faster, 48x lighter and 2,270x more efficient than Kaminari)_ also saving real estate.

-#### Consider the countless extra
+### Consider the countless extra

 If your requirements allow to use the `countless` extra (minimal or automatic UI) you can save one query per page, and drastically boost the efficiency eliminating the nav info and almost all the UI.
 Take a look at the examples in the [support extra](extras/support.md).

-## Ignoring Brakeman UnescapedOutputs false positives warnings
+## Ignore Brakeman UnescapedOutputs false positives warnings

 Pagy output html safe HTML, however, being an agnostic pagination gem it does not use the specific `html_safe` rails helper on its output.
 That is noted by the [Brakeman](https://github.com/presidentbeef/brakeman) gem, that will raise a warning.

 You can avoid the warning adding it to the `brakeman.ignore` file.
 More details [here](https://github.com/ddnexus/pagy/issues/243) and [here](https://github.com/presidentbeef/brakeman/issues/1519).

-## Handling Pagy::OverflowError exceptions
+## Handle Pagy::OverflowError exceptions

 Pass an overflowing `:page` number and Pagy will raise a `Pagy::OverflowError` exception.